-Refer to the IBM SQL Reference and SQL Programming Guide for the appropriate version of AS/400 for more information on registering a stored procedure and the full syntax of the CREATE PROCEDURE statement.
+Refer to the IBM SQL Reference and SQL Programming Guide for the appropriate version of IBM i (i5/OS) for more information on registering a stored procedure and the full syntax of the CREATE PROCEDURE statement.

-Considerations for Specific AS/400 Releases
+Considerations for Specific IBM i Releases

 In general, it is a good idea to stay current on PTF packages and the DB2 Group PTF, and to use the latest version of StarSQL.
-The following sections describe more specific issues for particular versions of AS/400.
+Refer to the StarSQL Release Notes (readme.html) for specific issues for particular versions of IBM i.